karvla/lawlingo/README.md

-For analysing occurrences of non-recommended word in Swedish legal decisions.
+Analyses the number of occurrences of non-recommended word in Swedish legal decisions.